ubiquity-os/ubiquity-os-kernel/README.md

 # @ubiquity/ubiquibot-kernel

 The bot kernel is designed to:

 - Interface with plugins (GitHub Actions) for longer running processes.
-- Run on Cloudflare Workers
+- Run on Cloudflare Workers.

 ### Quick Start